AndyScherrenberg/bootcamp-jenkins-example/README.md

 - Go to [Github](http://www.github.com) and create a user account.
 - go to [the bootcamps repo](https://github.com/tsteenbakkers/bootcamp-jenkins-example)
 - Fork the repository into your own account.
-- clone the repo locally
+- clone the repo locally. (if internet is shitty you can choose to just use the /MasterOnlyCode branch.
+It contains the instructions you are reading now without the images and the codebase needed for the bootcamp.)

 if you're unsure how to use GitHub it is advised to do the [Hello World](https://guides.github.com/activities/hello-world/) course.
 Or [check out the video guides](https://www.youtube.com/githubguides) the actions you need to focus on are